List of United States senators in the 83rd Congress

 This is a complete list of United States senators during the 83rd United States Congress listed by seniority from January 3, 1953, to January 3, 1955.

 Order of service is based on the commencement of the senator's first term.
 Behind this is former service as a senator (only giving the senator seniority within their new incoming class), service as vice president, a House member, a cabinet secretary, or a governor of a state.
 The final factor is the population of the senator's state.

 Senators who were sworn in during the middle of the two-year congressional term (up until the last senator who was not sworn in early after winning the November 1954 election) are listed at the end of the list with no number.

+In this Congress, Richard Russell Jr. was the most senior junior senator.
+Four senators held the distinction of being the most junior senior senator throughout this Congress: first, Prescott Bush from the start of the Congress until Clyde Hoey's death in May 1954; then Alton Lennon until July 1, 1954, until the death of Hugh Butler; then Eva Bowring until she vacated office on November 8, 1954; and finally Roman Hruska from his swearing in that day through the remainder of this Congress.